|

 Footnotes (Shorthand references are explained on a separate page)

-1. Here is some more detail on several books mentioned briefly in the Qin Bibliography
+1. Here is some more detail on several books mentioned briefly in the Qin Bibliography; all are only in Chinese

-Although Wang Di's transcriptions published in 1990 are mostly selected from 1982, the actual transcriptions are not always the same.
-Neither book includes the original tablature, and in both the qin's melodic lines are evened out for singing through octave transpositions.
+Although Wang Di's transcriptions published in 1990 (see below) are mostly selected from 1982, the actual transcriptions are not always the same.
+Likewise there are some further differences in the 2007 publication (which also seems to have omitted about 10 of the 52 entries from 1990).
+Only 2007 includes the original tablature, and in all three the qin's melodic lines are evened out for singing through octave transpositions.

 許健 Xu Jian: 5